The Ultimate Guide to Budget Travel in Tonga

 Bus

-Buses are ultra-cheap, providing a local experience to get around Tongatapu and a more limited service on Vava’u.
+Buses are ultra-cheap, providing a local experience to get around Tongatapu.
 We have a guide for that too, in How to Travel Around Tonga By Bus, as well as prices in How Much Does it Cost to Travel Tonga by Bus?

-There are a lot more ways to travel around Tonga between resort transfers and guided tours, so be sure to browse our Tonga Transport Guide: 10 Ways to Get Around Tonga for more advice.
+There are a lot more ways to travel around Tonga between resort transfers, guided tours, bicycle rental and even multi-day kayaking tours so be sure to browse our Tonga Transport Guide: 15 Ways to Get Around Tonga for more advice.

 Tonga’s budget accommodations are intimate.
-Choose from cheap beachfront resorts typically consisting of only two to seven fales (beach houses), while guesthouses provide an affordable and homely experience.
+Choose from cheap beachfront resorts typically consisting of only two to seven fales (bungalows), while guesthouses provide an affordable and homely experience.
 Holiday homes, budget hotels and even backpacker hostels are also available in Tonga.

 Budget Resorts